Funding, Grants, and Resources for Employers

 There are many funding opportunities, including programs specifically related to COVID-19, available to Canadian employers of all sizes:

-- The Canada Emergency Wage Subsidy (CEWS) — The CEWS provides a wage subsidy of up to 65% to help eligible employers prevent further job losses, re-hire workers previously laid off as a result of COVID-19, and to better position Canadian companies to resume normal operations following the crisis.
+- The Canada Emergency Wage Subsidy (CEWS) — The CEWS provides a wage subsidy to help eligible employers prevent further job losses, re-hire workers previously laid off as a result of COVID-19, and to better position Canadian companies to resume normal operations following the crisis.
 Learn more.

 - The Student Work Placement Program (SWPP) — Provides employers with wage subsidies of up to $7,500 per Canadian student they hire.
 Learn more.

 - The Canada Summer Jobs Program — The Government of Canada introduced temporary flexibilities to the Canada Summer Jobs Program allowing eligible employers (both private and public sector) to receive a wage subsidy reimbursement of up to 75% of the provincial or territorial minimum hourly wage, as well as the option to extend the end date for employment (including part time) to February 26, 2022.
-The call for applications is open until January 29, 2021.
+The call for applications closed on February 3, 2021.
 Learn more.

 - National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) — The Youth Employment Program offers financial assistance to offset the cost of hiring young talent to work on projects with R&D, engineering, multimedia, or market analysis components or to help develop a new product or process.
 Learn more.